Best of Many in Both Worlds: Online Resource Allocation with Predictions under Unknown Arrival Model: Model: The Online Resource Allocation with Predictions

-Here $\kappa>0$ is a scaling constant that we can choose (later in this section we will see a natural choice of $\kappa$, but any $\kappa$ that ensures $a \in [0,\infty]$ can be chosen, and it will not change our performance bound asymptotically).
-The two extreme cases of the prediction error are (1) $a=0$, in which case $\hat{\mu}$ is almost a constant away from $\mu^*$, so the prediction is effectively useless; and (2) $a=\infty$, in which case $\hat{\mu}=\mu^*$, so the prediction is perfect.
+Here $\kappa>0$ is a scaling constant that we can choose, and any $\kappa$ that ensures $a \in [0,\infty]$ can be chosen without affecting our performance bound asymptotically. \footnote{As a technical aside, there is a natural choice of $\kappa$: Proposition 2 in \cite{balseiro2023best} implies that it is enough to only consider dual variables that lie in the $m$-dimensional rectangle $[0,\mu^{\max}_1]\times\cdots\times[0,\mu^{\max}_m]\in\mathbb{R}_+^m$ where $\mu^{\max}_j=\bar{r}/\rho_j+1$.
+Therefore we may assume without loss of generality that the prediction $\hat{\mu}$ we receive lies inside this rectangle (otherwise we could project $\hat{\mu}$ onto this rectangle).
+Thus setting $\kappa=||\mu^{\max}||_1$ ensures $a\in[0,\infty]$.} The two extreme cases of the prediction error are (1) $a=0$, in which case $\hat{\mu}$ is almost a constant away from $\mu^*$, so the prediction is effectively useless; and (2) $a=\infty$, in which case $\hat{\mu}=\mu^*$, so the prediction is perfect.
 We will always assume that $a$ is unknown to the decision-maker.

 In reality, a prediction $\hat{\mu}$ is unlikely to be completely useless.
 We make the following technical assumption on the prediction quality:

 \begin{assumption}[Non-trivial Prediction] There exists a (known) function $\epsilon(T)= o(1)$ such that $||\hat{\mu}-\mu^*||_1=o(\epsilon(T))$.